filiph/filiphnet/src/flutter-performance/pages/030 Is Dart fast enough.md

 Then I'd nod to my own wisdom, stroke my long white beard, and close my eyes to meditate on the meaning of "benchmark."

 And I would be correct, of course!
-We all know that there is not a single ranking of programming languages by speed.
-But I hope we can also agree that, roughly speaking and with a lot of handwaving, some programming languages _are_ more performant than others.
+We all know that there does not exist a single ranking of programming languages by speed.
+But I hope we can also agree that, roughly speaking and with a lot of handwaving, that some programming languages _are_ more performant than others.

-In most ways that matter, C++ is more performant than Python, for example.
+In most ways that matter, C++ *is* more performant than Python, for example.
 Implementing the same algorithm in C++ and in Python will *generally* lead to a faster program in C++, and a slower one in Python.
-I bet they are special cases in which Python is, in fact, faster or less resource-intensive than C. But — they're rare.
+I bet there are special cases in which Python is, in fact, faster or less resource-intensive than C. But — they're rare.
 There's a reason why real-time simulations are almost exclusively written in C++ and not a more high-level language like Python.

 Most people also understand the idea of trade-offs.
 You can trade a bit of performance for some ease of use, security, portability, or speed of development.
 And that can obviously be fine because otherwise, if it wasn't fine, every app _ever_ would be written either in assembly or in C.